-Writing a Will can ease the stress for both you and your loved ones when you die by providing you with peace of mind in making sure that your loved ones will be provided for when the time comes.
-However, often people wonder whether it is worth getting a lawyer to write a Will for themselves.
+Writing a Will can ease stress for both you and your loved ones by providing you with peace of mind that your assets will be dealt with in the way you decide.
+However, often people wonder if it is worth getting a lawyer to write a Will for them, or whether they can write it themselves.

 Are Lawyers Necessary to Write a Will?

 While DIY Will kits can be found on websites, in post offices and sometimes from life insurance companies, it is not advisable to use these services.

 Common mistakes made by people who choose to do their own Will include not signing the document properly, not having it witnessed correctly, and trying to bequeath assets or part of their estate that they don’t have full legal ownership over.
 Not only can this create significant conflict after someone’s death, it also takes longer to resolve, and more importantly costs much more to allocate assets if a Will has not been created properly.

 Though fees can vary, you can organise a fairly simple Will with a lawyer for approximately $500–$800.
 It is recommended that you update your Will every five years, or when significant life events happen, such as buying a house, getting married or divorced, or having children.

 Try to think of future scenarios that may impact the execution of your Will.
 It is vital to address scenarios where you and the named beneficiaries in your Will pass away at the same time.
 As a backup option, you may want to name someone outside of your immediate family, or a charity as an alternative beneficiary.
 By anticipating these alternative situations, you have a number of alternative scenarios built into your Will.